LinX64/CoinCap/README.md

 ### Architecture

-I've tried to follow the best practices from Google's official repository [NowInAndroid](https://github.com/android/nowinandroid), and used Modularization to make the app is more scalable and maintainable.
+I've used the best practices from Google's official repository [NowInAndroid](https://github.com/android/nowinandroid), and used Modularization to make the app more scalable and maintainable.

 ### Modules